Quantum Fluctuations Drive Angular Momenta in Nuclear Fission

-With all the microscopic inputs: PEC, collective mass $B$ (Fig. \ref{fig:collmass}), moments of inertia (Fig. \ref{fig:ffinermnt}) and quadrupole deformations (Fig. \ref{fig:ffbeta}) of the fragments, we can simulate the dynamics of FFAM using Eq. \ref{eq:TDMRV} and the corresponding results are shown in Fig. \ref{fig:amd-distribution}.
-Panels (a-c), (d-f), and (g) display the two-dimensional (2D), 1D distribution of FFAM, and the mass dependence of average FFAM, respectively.
-Extended peaks are observed in the 2D distributions for all the three fission channels and the peaks as well as the whole pattern move toward to larger $S_H$ as the mass asymmetry of the fragments increases.
-Meanwhile, the peaks shrink to lower $S_L$.
-The corresponding 1D distributions follow the trend: the peak for the heavy fragment moves from $2 \hbar$ ($^{134}$Te) to $8-10 \hbar$ ($^{150}$Ce) and the width extends, which are consistent with the measurements in the Extended Data Fig. 4 of Ref. \cite{Wilson2021Nature}.
-Consequently, the mass dependence of average angular momenta for the six fragments presents a clear sawtooth-like pattern, which also implies positive correlations with the quadrupole deformations and moments of inertia of the nascent fragments (c.f.
-Tab. \ref{tab:sci-info}).
+Figure \ref{fig:AMD-distribution} displays the final FAM distributions and the mass dependence of the average FAM.
+Extended peaks are observed in the 2D distributions (Fig. \ref{fig:AMD-distribution}(a-c)) for all three fission channels, and the peaks and entire patterns move toward larger $S_H$ (and lower $S_L$) as the mass asymmetry of the fragments increases.
+The corresponding one-dimensional (Fig. \ref{fig:AMD-distribution}(d), (e)) distributions show this trend in projection: the peak for the heavy fragment moves from $2\hbar$ ($^{134}$Te) to $10\hbar$ ($^{150}$Ce) and the width extends dramatically, which is consistent with the measurements in the Extended Data of Fig. 4 of Ref. \cite{Wilson2021Nature}.
+Consequently, the mass dependence of average angular momenta for the six fragments presents a clear sawtooth-like pattern (Fig. \ref{fig:AMD-distribution}(f)), which also implies positive correlations with moments of inertia of the nascent fragments ({\it c.f.} Fig. S4 \cite{Supplementmaterial}) and the quadrupole deformations ({\it c.f.} Fig. S5 \cite{Supplementmaterial}).